GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 Neg.
 This represents a number of magical rings which might be found.
 They can be made of any material and the mentioned price is the minimum for a simple ring fashioned of a precious metal.
 Each ring of greatness enhances a specific attibute of its wearer by 1.

+**Ring of Guarding**, $8,600
+Neg.
+The user may use their reaction *to create a forcefield in shape like a shield, blocking as though it were a shield.
+Roll 1d4, this is the defense from blocking.
+The wearer also gains this much spell sickness.
+If their spell sickness is ever equal to or greater than the defense bonus- the forcefield fails to materialize and the wearer simply gains a single point of spell sickness*.

 **Ring of Lorylean**, $50,000
 Unique.
 Neg.